cutlet

 Create a Cutlet object, which holds configuration as well as tokenizer state.

-by default, and may also be kunrei
+system is hepburn by default, and may also be kunrei or

-is permitted as a synonym for nihon
+nihon. nippon is permitted as a synonym for nihon.

-is true, output will use the foreign spelling
+If use_foreign_spelling is true, output will use the foreign spelling

 provided in a UniDic lemma when available.
 For example, "カツ" will